MonaHassan02/Task1OOP/README.md

-Task OOP second session: 1.Define a struct "Person" with properties "Name" and "Age".
+Task OOP : 1.Define a struct "Person" with properties "Name" and "Age".
 Create an array of three "Person" objects and populate it with data.
 Then, write a C# program to display the details of all the persons in the array.

 2.Create a struct called "Point" to represent a 2D point with properties "X" and   "Y".
 Write a C# program that takes two points as input from the user and calculates the distance between them.